 Paramjit Kaur and Avtar Singh.”

 I’ll keep you posted on their plans to return, Star Of India holds a very special place in my belly, being the very first restaurant I dined at in Utah, and one that instantly has me head over heels.
-Back then the restaurant was located downtown around the 2nd and 2nd corner before their host building was ultimately emodeled.
+Back then the restaurant was located downtown around the 2nd and 2nd corner before their host building was ultimately remodeled.
 From there the restaurant has moved around the greater downtown area a few times.
 Here’s hoping the next location comes sooner rather than later.

 Enrico’s Deli & Pizzeria